Transportation System Plan

 Please address Lake Rd.
 This has become a major thoroughfare with people driving well in excess of 50 mph.
 Recommend speed humps, radar-indicated speed signs, and curbed left turn lanes.

-Gabriel asked over 1 year ago
+Gabriel asked about 2 years ago

 Thank you for using Engage Camas, we will provide this comment to staff.
 Please note that we applied for a Safety Grant for Lake Rd, but we were unsuccessful this last round.
 However, we will continue to apply for these types of grants.